 Source: Ministry of Interior, Answer to parliamentary request 13740/AB, 20 April 2023, available in German at: https://bit.ly/3Nfata9.

 The BFA is the determining authority responsible for examining applications for international protection and competent to take decisions at first instance as well as for residence permits on exceptional humanitarian grounds and certain Aliens’ Police proceedings.
 It is an administrative body falling under the responsibility of the Ministry of Interior.
 The BFA has its headquarters in Vienna and one regional directorate in each of the Provinces.
 Further organisational units of the BFA are the initial reception centres (EAST).
 Additional field offices of the regional directorates may be established in the Provinces.

-As of December 2021, the BFA had 1,039 staff members, compared to 1,079 at the end of 2020.
+As of December 2022, the BFA had 1,031 staff members, compared to 1,039 at the end of 2021.
 However, all staff of the BFA are not caseworkers, i.e. the personnel of the determining authority responsible for examining and assessing an application for international protection.
-Out of the 1,039 officials of the BFA at the end of 2021, 440 were caseworkers (compared to 465 in 2020).
+Out of the 1,031 officials of the BFA, 420 were caseworkers (compared to 440 in 2021).
 The majority of these caseworkers were permanent staff.
-57.5% of them were male caseworkers and 41.5% female caseworkers.

 The BFA has developed its own internal guidelines which are used by caseworkers on a daily basis to examine and decide on applications for international protection.
 However, these are not publicly available and civil society organisations do not have access to them.
 Nevertheless, country of origin information (COI) reports that are produced by the BFA are published on its website.